redtexts/texts/marx_engels_1848_communist_manifesto.md

 Two things result from this fact.

-I. Communism is already acknowledged by all European Powers to be itself a Power.
-II.
-It is high time that Communists should openly, in the face of the whole world, publish their views, their aims, their tendencies, and meet this nursery tale of the Spectre of Communism with a Manifesto of the party itself.
+1. Communism is already acknowledged by all European Powers to be itself a Power.

+2. It is high time that Communists should openly, in the face of the whole world, publish their views, their aims, their tendencies, and meet this nursery tale of the Spectre of Communism with a Manifesto of the party itself.

 To this end, Communists of various nationalities have assembled in London, and sketched the following Manifesto, to be published in the